 Press Enter.
 This should deactivate your connection.

 Select the connection you want to activate and press Enter.
 This should activate the desired connection.

-Press Tab twice to select Back:
+Press Tab twice to select the

 That’s it!
-You have successfully restarted your network
+You have successfully restarted your network.

-Restart network in Ubuntu graphically
+Restart the network in Ubuntu graphically

 This is, of course, the easiest way of restarting the network for Ubuntu desktop users.
 If this one doesn’t work, you can of course check the command line options mentioned in the previous section.